NikosGavalas/nikosgavalas.github.io/blog-jekyll/_posts/2018-5-2-docker-primer.md

 - You either ship it with a script, that installs all these the dependencies which also often require root priviledges and piss people off, or
 - You ship it nicely wrapped in a container.

-Now of course containers need to be built somehow.
+Now of course images need to be built somehow.
 The instructions to do so are placed in the *Dockerfile*.
 That's what you ship with your app, a simple file.

 Now the guy that want to run your application, will simply:
 1. Build the **image** from the Dockerfile (or pull it directly from the [Docker Hub](https://hub.docker.com/))